kirillbukinevich/truckcompnany/README.md

     solr stop -all
  ```
 - Go to the folder <'solr_directory'>/server/solr/storages/conf.
 Insert file  'schema.xml' which is placed in root Github folder.
+- Go to the folder <'solr_directory'>/server/solr/storages/conf.
+The folder containts file "managed-schema".
+You have to delete it.
 - Start Apache Solr again
 ```
     solr start